Majid Jordan: 2017–2019: The Space Between

+2020–present

-2020–present: Wildest Dreams
+Wildest Dreams (2021)

 On April 5, 2021, after a year-long hiatus and break from social media, Majid Jordan released their lead single "Waves of Blue" from their third studio album.

 On June 18, 2021, Majid Jordan released "Been Through That" as the second single from their third studio album.
-The single premiered on the Sirius XM OVO Sound 42 Radio channel.
+The single premiered on the SiriusXM OVO Sound 42 Radio channel.

 Majid Jordan released "Summer Rain" as the third single from their third studio album on September 17, 2021.

 On October 3, 2021, Majid Jordan announced that their third studio album, Wildest Dreams, would be released on October 22, 2021.
 The album marks the tenth anniversary of the duo forming, and the release date is on Majid Al Maskati's birthday.

 Majid Jordan released their fourth single, "Forget About the Party", from their third studio album.
 It premiered on October 18, 2021, on the Apple Music 1 Zane Lowe Show.

+Good People (2023)

+On November 3, 2023, Majid Jordan released their fourth studio album, Good People, through OVO Sound.

+Two Roads (2026)

+In August 2026, Majid Jordan announced their fifth studio album, Two Roads, scheduled for release on August 28, 2026, through OVO Sound.
+The lead singles "Cold" and "See You Again" preceded the album.